-The slide is then placed in the chuck of the saw and lowered onto the blade to section the spine (Figure 3.31) in a transverse plane at 0.75 mm intervals beginning at the shaft base (just above the condyle).
-As many as six serial sections are then mounted on microscope slides with thermoplastic or Flo-Texx for reading.
+The slide is then placed in the chuck of the saw and lowered onto the spinning blade to section the spine (Figure 3.41) in a transverseplane at 0.75 mm intervals beginning at the shaft base (just above the condyle).
+As many as six serial sections can be mounted on microscope slides (Section 3.5).